 Non-conceptual cognition (rtog-med shes-pa) is cognition that takes place without the intermediary of a category.
 When we see a mango in the store, our seeing of it is non-conceptual.
 What we see is in fact a mango, it’s not a nothing; but we don’t fit it into the mental category of mangoes when we initially see it.
 In other words, we only are able to know it as a mango conceptually by fitting it into the category “mango.”

-According to the Sautrantika system, the objects that can be validly known non-conceptually are all objective entities (rang-mtshan).
+According to the Sautrantika system, the objects that can be validly known non-conceptually are all objective entities (rang-mtshan), the deepest true phenomena (don-dam bden-pa).
 They are non-static, which means they are affected by causes and conditions and so they change from moment to moment and they produce effects.
 We can account for there being objective objects by this fact that they do produce effects.
 Non-static phenomena include all forms of physical objects, like sights and sounds, all ways of knowing things, like visual or mental consciousness, love, happiness, and anger, and all non-static phenomena that are neither, like persons, motion and age.

 Bare cognition is defined as non-deceptive, non-conceptual cognition in which the appearing object is an objective entity, namely a non-static phenomenon.
 More precisely, the appearing object in the cognition and which actually appears is a mental hologram of the non-static object.